phananh19102004/helmet-detect/README.md

 ![YOLOv11 Demo Result](https://drive.google.com/uc?id=1w_zFRckzhzBmv6xWuh82-aN3Rcx6AeRJ)

 ## Project Overview
 This project focuses on **fine-tuning YOLOv11** for object detection tasks and implementing **MLOps** principles to streamline the model deployment and monitoring process.
-The goal is to create a scalable and efficient pipeline for training, fine-tuning, and deploying the YOLOv11 model in real-world applications.
+The goal is to create a scalable and efficient pipeline for training, fine-tuning, and deploying the YOLOv11 model in real-world applications. (this project works with python 3.10)

 ## Author
 Phan Nguyễn Phan Anh ( Final year student of USTH )